Skip to page navigation

 Open Season Election Opportunities

-Enroll, Change, or cancel enrollment in FEHB:- An eligible employee who is not enrolled may enroll.
+• An eligible employee who is not enrolled may enroll.

-- An enrollee may cancel their enrollment.
+• An enrollee may cancel their enrollment.

-- Individuals receiving benefits from the Office of Workers’ Compensation Programs (OWCP) should contact OWCP to inquire about Open Season.
+• Individuals receiving benefits from the Office of Workers’ Compensation Programs (OWCP) should contact OWCP to inquire about Open Season.

-- Compensationers may send a written request for an Open Season enrollment change to the Office of Workers' Compensation Programs at the following address: FECA Central Mailroom, P.O.
+• Compensationers may send a written request for an Open Season enrollment change to the Office of Workers' Compensation Programs at the following address: FECA Central Mailroom, P.O.
 Box 8311, London, KY 40742.

-- Compensationers may also download the Standard Form (SF) 2809 Health Benefits Election Form from OPM’s website for any FEHB Open Season changes and mail it to the above address.
+• Compensationers may also download the Standard Form (SF) 2809 Health Benefits Election Form from OPM’s website for any FEHB Open Season changes and mail it to the above address.

-- Employing offices must advise individuals enrolled in FEHB through Spouse Equity to contact the administrator who is contracted to maintain their enrollment.
+• Employing offices must advise individuals enrolled in FEHB through Spouse Equity to contact the administrator who is contracted to maintain their enrollment.
 Many employing offices contract with the National Finance Center (NFC).

-- Enrolled individuals will receive a DPRS SF 2809 Open Season form.
+• Enrolled individuals will receive a DPRS SF 2809 Open Season form.
 Individuals choosing to make changes must complete the DPRS SF 2809 and return it to NFC, or other applicable administrator, using the address they provide.

 Responsibilities of Processing

-- Prompt processing.
+1. Prompt processing.

-- Employing offices that manually process election forms must mail or fax elections timely.
+1. Employing offices that manually process election forms must mail or fax elections timely.
 This allows Carriers and payroll offices to communicate an error to the employing office with reasonable time for all parties to provide corrections and proceed with processing.
 Plan contact information is available on OPM’s website.

-- Payroll offices should process enrollee and Carrier copies of SF 2809s daily.
+2. Payroll offices should process enrollee and Carrier copies of SF 2809s daily.

-- Tribal Employer Note: Tribal employees make FEHB elections (to enroll, not to enroll, to change enrollment, or to cancel enrollment) by filling out an SF 2809 and submitting it to their Tribal employer.
+3. Tribal Employer Note: Tribal employees make FEHB elections (to enroll, not to enroll, to change enrollment, or to cancel enrollment) by filling out an SF 2809 and submitting it to their Tribal employer.

 Tribal employers must provide the paymaster with required data through the Tribal Insurance Program System (TIPS) or by sending a paper copy of the SF 2809 to the paymaster.
 Plan contact information is available on our website.

-TIPS notifies the paymaster and Carriers through one processing function.
-Tribal employers should prioritize processing enrollment actions over cancellation actions. - Ensure that a signed SF 2809 or an election confirmation from the electronic processing system is placed in the employee’s personnel file.
+4. Ensure that a signed SF 2809 or an election confirmation from the electronic processing system is placed in the employee’s personnel file.

-- Ensure copies of the SF 2809 are transmitted to both the gaining and losing Carriers.
+2. Ensure copies of the SF 2809 are transmitted to both the gaining and losing Carriers.

-- Transmittal to both Carriers is important to mitigate Centralized Enrollment Reconciliation Clearinghouse (CLER) System errors for later correction.
+1. Transmittal to both Carriers is important to mitigate Centralized Enrollment Reconciliation Clearinghouse (CLER) System errors for later correction.
 Additional information may be found under Enrollment Reconciliation below.

-- Tribal Employer Note: Processing elections using TIPS, versus mailing and faxing enrollments to the paymaster, aids in minimizing the number of records requiring reconciliation.
+2. Tribal Employer Note: Processing elections using TIPS, versus mailing and faxing enrollments to the paymaster, aids in minimizing the number of records requiring reconciliation.

-- Verification of employee coverage.
+3. Verification of employee coverage.

 Employees become concerned when they do not receive their insurance identification cards from their new plan within a short time after the end of Open Season.
 Many health plans offer temporary cards that employees may obtain from their plan’s website; employees may contact their plan directly for more information.
 An employee may need to verify their coverage under their plan before a Carrier has processed the enrollment or enrollment change.
-Employing Offices must contact the payroll office and or the FEHB Data Hub to determine when the Carrier was notified of the change.
+Employing Offices must contact the payroll office and or the FEHB or PSHB Data Hub to determine when the Carrier was notified of the change.

-It is important that payroll offices or the FEHB Data Hub send daily enrollment transactions to ensure that employees get identification cards before the effective date of coverage.
+It is important that payroll offices or the FEHB or PSHB Data Hub send daily enrollment transactions to ensure that employees get identification cards before the effective date of coverage.
 If the employee has not received their card after more than three weeks since the payroll office sent the SF 2809 to the Carrier, contact the Carrier to determine the reason for the delay and relay the employee’s request for identification cards.
 Remind employees that their copy of the SF 2809 is acceptable as proof of enrollment until they receive their identification cards from the plan.

 Tribal Employer Note: Instead of contacting the paymaster, Tribal employers may contact the Carrier to obtain an employee’s enrollment status.
 Health Plan contact information is available on our website.